 An Experts’ Perspective Based on Consumers’ Perception of Halal-Related Issue

-Consumers interpreted halal definition differently.
-Many problems concern their degree of comprehension, as previous scholars discussed many variables that led to their perceptions.
-The beginning of the halal logo is one of the substantial parts of efforts to influence customer consideration while building their feelings of confidence towards purchase selection, making it important to discover.
-This qualitative research aims to illustrate a finding focused on customer views on halal-related issues.
-An in-depth interview session explained it analytically from the viewpoint of experts.
-Based on the discussion among eight halal experts in this region, the finding reveals six major concerns shown as an essential part of the study and were issues of "fake" logo, COC, religion, ingredients, lack of knowledge and Islamic clues.
-The outcomes of various issues lead to a conclusion that may attract the attention of authorities and appropriate feedback to advance the halal definition in this region.
+Consumers perceived halal concept differently from each other.
+Many issues cater to their understanding level, as previous scholars highlighted several factors that contributed to their perceptions.
+The commencement of the halal logo is one of the substantial parts of efforts in influencing consumers’ consideration while building their feelings of assurance towards purchase selection, thus interesting to be discovered.
+This qualitative study aims to highlight a finding on halal-related issues based on consumers’ perceptions.
+It has been analytically explained from an experts’ perspective through an in-depth interview session.
+Based on the discussion among eight halal experts in this country, the finding reveals six major concerns demonstrated as an essential part of the study, and they were issues of ‘fake’ logo, COC, religion, ingredients, lacking knowledge and Islamic clues.
+The outcomes of various issues lead to the conclusion that may grab authorities’ attention and sufficient for additional input for the advancement of the halal concept in this country.

 D.H.
 Diana Ag.
 Damit et al. (2017), Challenges and Issues Consumer face in Consuming Halal Product.
 International Journal of Academic Research in Business and Social Sciences, Vol.7, No. 11.
 2222-6990

-Jusmaliani and H.Nasution (2009).
-Religiosity Aspect in Consumer Behavior: Determinants of Halal Meat Consumption, ASEAN Marketing Journal December 2009 – Vol.I – No.2
+Jusmaliani and H.Nasution (2009), Religiosity Aspect in Consumer Behavior: Determinants of Halal Meat Consumption, ASEAN Marketing Journal December 2009 – Vol.I – No.

 JabatanKemajuan Islam Malaysia.Launching of the halal awareness campaign, 2012

 Kvale, S. (1996).
 Interviews: An Introduction to Qualitative Research Interviewing.
 Thousand Oaks, CA: Sage